Ashok0/EnderalVREssentials-Nightly/README.md

 [**Pelt by Pfuscher v1.0**](https://www.nexusmods.com/skyrim/mods/65981?tab=files): High Res Pelt with Parallax.

-[**Skyrim 2020 Parallax by Pfuscher - 2K v8.8**](https://www.nexusmods.com/skyrimspecialedition/mods/2347?tab=files): High Res Textures for cities, dungeons, clutter, armors, landscapes and much more.
+[**Skyrim 2020 Parallax by Pfuscher - 2K v8.4.2**](https://www.nexusmods.com/skyrimspecialedition/mods/2347?tab=files): High Res Textures for cities, dungeons, clutter, armors, landscapes and much more.
 Going towards 2000 files, way more to come!
 This mod has over a thousand hours of work put into it.
 If you enjoy my work please consider supporting me at Patreon and / or Kofi.
 - Not safe to use complete texture pack with Enderal VR.
+- Do not update to v8.8 as this pack seems to break parallax effects.
 - Currently using ONLY \textures\architecture\farmhouse, \textures\landscape\roads, and \textures\landscape\trees which have been fully tested.

 [**Parallax Mesh Collection v2.02**](https://www.nexusmods.com/skyrimspecialedition/mods/2347?tab=files): Patches to add parallax to meshes.